IliasHad/Developer-Tools-and-Resources/README.md

 [Programming - Reddit](https://www.reddit.com/r/programming/) - The biggest community of developers on Reddit with over than 1.9 Members

+[DEV ](https://dev.to/) -  an online community for sharing and discovering great ideas, sharing tools and tips

+[Indiehackers](https://www.indiehackers.com/)--Great community  for developers who want to get inspired stories about how inide makers developers built sucessful products
 # How to Contribute